destinygg/destinypositions/docs/politics.md

 1. Having the core values of liberalism (e.g. freedom and equality).
 2. Taking the best parts of all different kinds of political ideologies and using them together in a pragmatic way.

 I don't feel dogmatically attached to any particular form of government or economic system.
-If it can be demonstrated that some economic system (socialismwwpitalism, etc...) can consistently produce better economic and social outcomes for a given society, that would be the economsystem I would advocate for.
+If it can be demonstrated that some economic system (socialismwwpitalism, etc...) can consistently produce better economic and social outcomes for a given society, that would be the econome I would advocate for.
 As of right now, I believe that free markets with strong social safety nets (see: Scandanavia) are the most effective way of achieving these ends.

 ## Philosophical Axioms and Consistency